cuboulder-MSD/digColl_digitalSheetMusic/README.md

 ### Identifier
 Contains a unique standard number or code that distinctively identifies a resource.
 Typically the file name.
 Example: 7806496x
 ### Physical Location
-The institution or repository that holds the resource or where it is available: University of Colorad Boulder Music Library
+The institution or repository that holds the resource or where it is available: University of Colorado Boulder Music Library
 ### Access Condition
 Information about restrictions imposed on access to a resource.